Jonius7/SteamUI-OldGlory/README.md

 So, back to more tweaking.
 CSS can do a lot of cosmetic tweaks, but it has its limits.
 I understood CSS enough (some good ol' brute-force Google searching helps), but when it came to JavaScript, the minified JS files were a solid obstacle and I felt I had no idea how to decipher it to make tweaks.

 But eventually, I've figured out enough to make JS + CSS tweaks (https://imgur.com/a/mL4QNYB) enabling landscape game images - like in the Grid view the old UI had (https://imgur.com/a/qcIHx0l), and wrote a Python script to automate changing any JS.
 Now, the script is still not user-consumer-friendly-ready, but a quick glance at the code and you'll see that it finds and replaces certain strings in the JavaScript.
-If you want to add any tweaks of your own, the variable `fixes_dict` is where to put them.
-Of course, I could just make it so that it reads your tweaks from an external file, but that's not essential for now.
+If you want to add any tweaks of your own, edit the file `fixes.txt`.
 Just run `js_tweaker.py` to apply the JavaScript tweaks.
 Additionally, there is a limitation that the script only reads one line at a time, so you cannot use multiple lines as your search criteria to "find and replace", at the moment.

 I have been able to increase the number of screenshots it shows on a game's page from 4 to 8.
 Tried to get it to generate 9, but was unable to find the specific variable (it generates an array of 8 screenshots by default).
 Also increased the number of DLC visible to 12 - the JS generates an array of 23!
 They are just not displayed on the page. https://imgur.com/a/3WTdrXP